 Based on the information collected during the analysis, the Colorado Medicaid benefit packages impose no FRs, QTLs, or AL/ADLs on MH/SUD benefits.
-Should future financial, unit, or dollar limits be imposed, these limitations would be reviewed to ensure parity compliance.
+If future financial, unit, or dollar limits are imposed, these limitations will be reviewed to ensure parity compliance.